When you’re stumbling out of bed at 3 a.m., the last thing you want to worry about is whether your baby’s bottle is clean.

 You’re probably wondering, do we need to sterilize baby bottles anymore?

-The answer is both yes and no. Sterilizing baby bottles used to be a bigger concern for doctors than it is now.
+The answer is usually no. Sterilizing baby bottles used to be a bigger concern for doctors than it is now.
 Luckily, in the United States, sanitation and water quality have improved.

 Parents also aren’t only relying on powdered formula, but using different options for feeding baby.
 For these reasons, you don’t need to sterilize bottles every day.

-That being said, baby bottles are still a potential source of contamination.
-It's important to make sure you are doing everything you can to keep all feeding supplies clean.
+That being said, some babies may be at higher risk, and baby bottles are still a potential source of contamination.
+It’s important to make sure you are doing everything you can to keep all feeding supplies clean.

 Here are a few rules to follow.